jesse-wei/jesse-wei.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I was a head UTA for COMP 311 and a UTA for COMP 210 and COMP 110.
-For all classes, I held office hours and review sessions.
-I also created and graded assessments and assignments.
-I was honored to receive the Diane Pozefsky Learning Assistant Award in Spring 2023.
+description: I am a graduate TA for COMP 311.
+I was a UTA for COMP 311, 210, and 110.
+I was honored to receive UNC's Diane Pozefsky Learning Assistant Award in Spring 2023.
 nav: true
 nav_order: 5
 giscus_comments: true